 Fully engaged customers are, on average, 52% more valuable than those who are just highly satisfied.

 The third critical element of your emotional engagement strategy is, of course, marketing activation.
 There are, obviously, many different ways to make your marketing more emotionally engaging.
 But when the target audience is your existing customers, every strategy must include one foundational element, and that’s customer recognition.
-When a customer entrusts you with their identity — e.g., by signing up for your loyalty program, registering on your website or giving you their email address when they make a purchase — that creates certain expectations.
+When a customer entrusts you with their data — e.g., by signing up for your loyalty program, registering on your website or giving you their email address when they make a purchase — that creates certain expectations.
 The customer reasonably expects to be recognized at every brand touchpoint and to be treated specially based on their history with your brand.

 It is technically complicated to quickly and correctly identify a given customer whenever they appear at any of your brand’s many digital and physical touchpoints, including your owned channels (websites, apps, emails, etc.), paid digital advertising channels, physical stores and customer service centers.
 And, on top of that, to integrate everything you know about this customer from their online and offline interactions with your brand – both real-time and historical – into one unified profile that is up-to-the-minute complete.
 Yet having this instantly-accessible single view of your customer has become a prerequisite for creating the kind of seamless, contextually relevant and emotionally engaging brand experiences that today’s consumers expect.